Low Liver Enzymes: what does it mean?

 ALT, AST, ALP, and GGT are the most commonly used liver enzymes for assessing your liver.

-During a routine investigation, you may notice low or very low levels (close to zero) of liver enzymes.
+During a routine investigation, you may notice low or very low liver enzyme levels (close to zero).
 In most cases, the low levels of liver enzymes are not a cause of concern.

 And you don’t have to be anxious about them.
 Continue reading below to understand why.